toozej/golang-starter/README.md

 - pre-commit hooks for ensuring formatting, linting, security checks, etc.

 ## changes required to use this as a starter template
-- generate a GitHub fine-grained access token (used in repo as "GITHUB_TOKEN" and in GitHub Actions Secrets as "GH_TOKEN") with the following read/write permissions
+- generate a GitHub fine-grained access token from https://github.com/settings/tokens?type=beta (used in repo as "GITHUB_TOKEN" and in GitHub Actions Secrets as "GH_TOKEN") with the following read/write permissions:
     - actions
+    - attestations
     - code scanning alerts
     - commit statuses
     - contents